MUTYH: Tissue distribution

-Location and structure
+Structure

-MUTYH has its locus on the short (p) arm of chromosome 1 (1p34.1), from base pair 45,464,007 to base pair 45,475,152 (45,794,835–45,806,142).
-The gene is composed of 16 exons and has a size of 546 amino acids and is approximately 7.1kb.
 The presence of disulfide crosslinking gives rise to a complex crystal structure of the MUTY-DNA.
 The protein structure of the MUTYH gene has its N-terminal on the 5' and the C-terminal on the 3'.
 Within the N-terminal, there is a helix-hairpin-helix and pseudo helix-hairpin-helix in addition to an iron cluster motif.

-Mechanism
+Function

 Repair of oxidative DNA damage is the result of a collaborative effort of MUTYH, OGG1, and MTH1.
 MUTYH acts on the adenine base that is mispaired to 8-oxoG, while OGG1 detects and acts on 8-oxoG, removing it.

 TP53 transcriptionally regulates MUTYH and may potentially act as a regulator for p53.